-Again, this is an exercise which is slightly conspicuous but can be done while taking a phone call or when you have some time away from your desk.
+Again, this is an exercise that is slightly conspicuous but can be done while taking a phone call or when you have some time away from your desk.
 It will help to get your heart rate increased as well as working on your leg muscles.

-You need to stand straight, put your shoulders back and engage your center.
+You need to stand straight, put your shoulders back, and engage your center.
 Step forward with one leg before lowering down until your knee is at 90 degrees.